guoqiao/vimrc/README.md

 # Background
 I have used this repo for more than 5 years, as a Python/Django developer, in both macOS and Ubuntu.
+Started from vim, it also incldues git, tmux, fish and ag support now.

 ## Principles:
 - keep it lightweight, only use necessary config and plugins
 - keep it general for both macOS and Ubuntu
-- keep it updated, never stop to absorb new ideas
+- keep it updated, never stop to absorb new ideas and tools.
 - keep it easy to use, use best shortcuts

 ## Install